non-zone/Contracts/h-SPACE Tokenomics.md

 - Description (the actual text of the Story)
 - Snapshot (a picture/video associated to the Story)
 - Type [Fiction (= a fictional event) or Memory (= a personal event associated to the place)]
+- We use a Composable NFT structure, where each Story is a _parent NFT_, and each Interaction with that Story is _child NFT_.
+- _Child NFTs_ (Interactions) can be tracked on the Polygon network using TheGraph's Subgraph on MATIC.

-*Story NFTs are natively minted on Polygon.*
+- **Story NFTs are natively minted on Polygon.**

 ### Scarcity:
 There are 15 billion M² of land in the world.
 If we consider: